-- The Company recognizes rental revenue from its commercial leases on a straight-line basis over the life of the lease including rent holidays, if any.
-Straight-line rent receivable consists of the difference between the tenants' rents calculated on a straight-line basis from the date of lease commencement over the remaining terms of the related leases and the tenants' actual rents due under the lease agreements and is included in tenants receivable in the accompanying consolidated balance sheets.
-Revenues associated with operating expense recoveries are recognized in the period in which the expenses are incurred. - The Company recognizes revenue by providing medical related consulting services under written service contracts with its customers.
-Revenue related to its service offerings is recognized as the services are performed. - Revenue from development services performed under written contracts is recognized as services are provided. - Revenue from sales of developed items to hospitals and other customers is recognized when items are shipped to customers and titles are transferred.
+- The Company recognizes revenue by providing medical related consulting services under written service contracts with its customers.
+Revenue related to its service offerings is recognized as the services are performed. - · Revenue from development services performed under written contracts is recognized as services are provided. - Revenue from sales of developed items to hospitals and other customers is recognized when items are shipped to customers and titles are transferred.